kanisterio/kanister/examples/mysql-kopia-repository-server/README.md

 The above command will configure a kopia repository server, which manages artifacts resulting from Kanister data operations such as backup.
 This is stored as a `repositoryservers.cr.kanister.io` *CustomResource (CR)* which is then referenced in Kanister ActionSets.

+**NOTE:**

+Do not delete the secrets that were created above in order to ensure the proper functioning of the repository server and to avoid any errors while creating actionsets.

 ### Create Blueprint